 “Wait, you’re saying you’re the one that set up this castle?”

-“Your father and I had hidden you away here since you were a child, after we heard about the plans that my sister was going to do, we knew that you were in danger.
-We built this castle in the hopes to keep you safe, inside the Forgotten Forest.
-Now, I am unable to keep you hidden any longer, this is all I can leave you with for that I am truly sorry.”
+“Your father and I had hidden you away here since you were a child; after we heard about the plans that my sister was going to do, we knew that you were in danger.
+We built this castle in the hopes of keeping you safe, inside the Forgotten Forest.
+Now, I am unable to keep you hidden any longer.
+This is all I can leave you with for that I am truly sorry.”
 Her voice was filled with sadness at the things I have to go through.
 “If I was only alive, you would not have to go through so much pain.”

-“The awakening of the legendary creatures are all preplanned.
-This was not supposed to be so many in one given span of time.”
+“The awakening of the legendary creatures are all pre-planned.
+This was not supposed to be so many in one given period.”

 “Wait!”
 I called out, rushing towards the statue.
 My right hand touched the base of the statue, unsure what to do.
 “Don’t go!”